What is Japanese precision?

 In his book, Paul describes Japanese thinking as long-term survival thinking, and relates it to precision -- with precision comes quality, which results in trust, and if a company has customer trust, that results in survival.
 He shares that everything that he does is not about how it will affect today, tomorrow, five years from now, but what’s going to happen 100 years from now, when he’s gone.

-Nick thinks of it as good quality.
 People do get caught up in their daily lives and immediate needs or wants, and a long-term, deep-thinking, sustainable approach would benefit people and others they care about -- and the world more generally.

 Paul’s ikigai

 Paul’s ikigai is to treat people who serve him with deep respect.
-He says that he loves to find people who are seemingly in a lowly position and give them respect; it’s caring about the people that don’t have the abundance that other people have.
+He loves to find people who are seemingly in a lowly position and give them respect; it’s caring about the people that don’t have the abundance that other people have.
 He believes that he is lucky for what he has right now, and that’s why he wants to give back to those people who are in need.

 Conclusion